 Luminal B tumors tend to be:

-Women with luminal B tumors are often diagnosed at a younger age than those with luminal A tumors [46,48].
-And, compared to luminal A tumors, they tend to have factors that lead to a poorer prognosis including [30,43-46,48-49]:
+Women with luminal B tumors are often diagnosed at a younger age than those with luminal A tumors [46-47].

-In some studies, women with luminal B tumors have fairly high survival rates, although not as high as those with luminal A tumors [30,44,46].
+Women with luminal B tumors tend to have fairly high survival rates, although not as high as those with luminal A tumors [41,46].

 Triple negative breast cancers are:

 There are several subsets of triple negative breast cancer.
 One subset is referred to as basal-like because the tumors have cells with features similar to those of the outer (basal) cells surrounding the mammary ducts.
-Most basal-like tumors contain p53 mutations [30,40,45].
+Most basal-like tumors contain p53 gene mutations [42,44].